 How Does Art Therapy and “Zentangle” Reduce Feelings of Stress and Anxiety?

+By

-Amelia Brow
+Amelia Brown

+A Project

+Submitted to the

+Art Therapy Program, College of Education

+Wayne State University

+Detroit, Michigan

+In partial fulfillment of the requirements

+For the degree of

+MASTER OF EDUCATION or MASTER OF ARTS

+YEAR

+MAJOR: ART EDUCATION or COUNSELING

+APPROVED BY:

+Advisor Date

 Abstract

 In this art-based research, I explored the importance and relevance of using art therapy and “Zentangle” as treatment methods for stress and anxiety.
-This study personal art- as well as observation of a peer performing the same art therapy techniques. nxiety and stress levelspeople new and innovative ways to cope.
-It has been proven that art therapy reduces anxiety and stress, but there are few studies published to back up said research (Abbing, et. al, 2019). world health pandemic due to the Covid-19 virus, art therapy something that people can do at home to cope with stress and anxiety.
-“Zentangle” specifically requires little art supplies, and people can easily at home in seclusion.
-“Zentangle” art, ensuring quality and relevance of art-based research
+This study data are from personal art therapy art-making, as well as observation of a peer performing the same art therapy techniques.
+Due to high anxiety and stress levels, many people seek new and innovative ways to cope.
+It has been proven that art therapy reduces anxiety and stress, but there are few studies published to back up said research (Abbing, et. al, 2019).
+With the advent of a world health pandemic due to the Covid-19 virus, art therapy techniques are something that people can do at home to cope with stress and anxiety.
+“Zentangle” art specifically requires little art supplies, and people can easily create them at home in seclusion.
+Although it can be argued that the popularity of adult coloring books and “Zentangle” workbooks indicate their effectiveness in stress reduction, there are few studies published that demonstrate the direct connection between “Zentangle” art making and reduced stress and anxiety (Abbing, et al., 2019).
+This art-based research contributes to the knowledge of whether and how “Zentangle” art reduces stress.
+The study is limited by the paucity of research available on “Zentangle” art, as well as the limitations inherent to ensuring quality and relevance of art-based research

 Note: The word “Zentangle” appears in quotations in this research paper because I, the researcher, am not a certified Zentangle instructor.
 I have conducted art that mimics the “Zentangle” method, but I have not gone through the required training in order to effectively teach the methods of Zentangle.